-Obviously due to the current coronavirus lockdown, many of our local heritage sites are not open at the moment and events are limited, however we will keep you posted regarding virtual online events plus events that can be managed whilst maintaining social distancing.
+Obviously due to the current coronavirus lockdown restrictions, many of our local heritage sites are not open at the moment and events are limited, however we will keep you posted regarding virtual online events plus events that can be managed whilst maintaining social distancingThe Greenwich Industrial History Society

-Whilst we have been spending a lot more time at home over the last few weeks, we have possibly been giving our gardens more attention than usual, here are two events to enjoy below for those who are green-fingered, or at least wish to be:
+GARDENING EVENTSWhilst we have been spending a lot more time at home over the last few months, we have possibly been giving our gardens more attention than usual, here are several events to enjoy below for those who are green-fingered, or at least wish to be:

-Access to the virtual gardens will be from June 15th via the Hospice website, for further information, please click here.
-There will be no charge for visiting the gardens but there will be a link to a donations page and it is hoped that people will give generously to the Emergency Appeal.
+Access to the virtual gardens was from June 15th via the Hospice website, for further information, please click here.

-The event is being organised by Hospital trustee Tim Barnes.
+The event was organised by Hospital trustee Tim Barnes.

 Greenwich In Bloom